Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By LovingLynden from Lynden, WA

 Felt is so easy to work with that anyone can make decorative and useful wrappers to place around mugs of hot drinks to protect your fingers.
-This is a guide about felt mug wrappers.
+This is a page about felt mug wrappers.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.